‘The Young And The Restless’ Recap For Wednesday, July 4: Abby & Arturo Plus Phyllis & Billy Create Fireworks!

 — Young and Restless (@YandR_CBS) July 3, 2018

 Unfortunately, around the time they started going down, Arturo needed to turn off the electricity for the construction.
 Uh oh.
 Phyills and Billy found themselves stuck in an elevator.
 What is their favorite thing to do in an elevator?
 That’s right — have sex.
-So, of course, that’s exactly what they did, which meant they didn’t care too much that their July 4th plans got changed so dramatically.
+So, of course, that’s exactly what they did, which meant they didn’t care too much that their Fourth of July plans got changed so dramatically.

 These two didn’t even feel too ashamed when Arturo and his crew caught them in flagrante.
 In fact, Billy just said, “Hey fellas!
 Happy Birthday to me!”

 Also, Abby stopped by with a romantic picnic, but Arturo didn’t have time to stop.
 They agreed to meet up for fireworks later.
 They met up at the Dive Bar, but they decided to leave.
 They went on to his apartment where they made love for the first time.
-In a bed, as opposed to Phyllis and Billy’s love in an elevator style.
+In a bed, as opposed to Phyllis and Billy’s love-in-an-elevator style.

-Check out The Young and the Restless spoilers from Inquisitr to find out what happens tomorrow.
+Check out The Young and the Restless spoilers from the Inquisitr to find out what happens tomorrow.